imashnake0/Coins-nD/README.md

-# Coins-nD
+# Coins and Donuts
-Android app for counting coins at CnD
+Android app for counting coins at [CnD](https://uwaterloo.ca/science-society/science-cnd).